WHAT IS LSAY?

 Nationally representative samples of over 10,000 young people start out in each cohort.
 Since 2003, participants have been recruited from Australian schools that take part in the Programme for International Student Assessment (PISA).

 LSAY is managed and funded by the Australian Government Department of Education, with support from state and territory governments.

 The National Centre for Vocational Education Research (NCVER) provides analytical, reporting and publishing services for LSAY.
 Between 1995 and 2007, these services were provided by the Australian Council for Educational Research (ACER).

 Wallis Strategic Market & Social Research conducts the phone and online interviews for LSAY and provides the de-identified data to NCVER.

-NCVER works closely with the Department of Education and Training and Wallis to design the survey questions.
+NCVER works closely with the Department of Education and Wallis to design the survey questions.
 For further information please contact us